drenotube® installation guide – SOIL DRAINAGE

 Drop bundles into the trench (be sure to precisely position “This side up” upwards) and connect at the discharge point. drenotube® bundles are flexible and can fit in curved trenches as it may be necessary to avoid trees, boulders, or other obstacles.

 Before backfilling the trench be sure there is no plastic bags on top of the drenotube® Check again the longitudinal line displaying the words ” This side up” is positioning upwards.
 Fill the trench with a permeable soil.
 Do not backfill with impervious soils like limestone or clay.
 Backfill can be compacted by either manual or mechanical means and by layers.
 Never exceed the ring stiffness of the corrugated pipe.
-The minimum backfill cover is 30 cm.
+The minimum backfill cover needed is 40 cm.